ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 He looks up at [[Lina Devdan|Lady Devdan]] - "What renumeration are you offering for help with this matter?"

 She looks at him seriously - "The return of the cup is of utmost importance to me.
-I am willing to pay "
+I am willing to pay a considerable sum, say...
+50 dragons to make enquiries?
+And a bounty of 200 dragons upon its safe return?"

+[[Okan]] manages to school his features enough to not show his astonishment and excitement! [[Kaapo]] is less convincing and makes a noise somewhere between a cough and a gurgle. [[Okan]]'s voice is calm and cool as he says

+"50 each?
+I have two erstwhile companions."

+[[Lina Devdan|Lady Devdan]] nods. [[Okan]] pauses for dramatic effect before nodding.

+"We will invesi"